 This program leads to a Colorado provisional license in Secondary Social Studies (grades 7-12).
 To be eligible for licensure, candidates must successfully complete all academic and field experience requirements, pass a state-approved licensure exam, and complete student teaching.

 For more information about courses requirements, visit the CU Boulder Course Catalog.

-Undergraduate Admissions Requirements
+Undergraduate Admission Requirements

 Admission to the undergraduate teacher education program is competitive; satisfying the minimum criteria does not guarantee acceptance.

-To be considered for admission, applicants must meet the following:
+To be considered for admission, applicants must: